AWS OpenSearch¶

 HasActivePointInTime |

-A value of 1 indicates that an active PIT context has existed on the node since the node started.
-A value of 0 indicates that it has not. |
+A value of 1 indicates that there is an active PIT context on the node since the node started.
+A value of 0 indicates there is not. |

 HasUsedPointInTime |

-A value of 1 indicates that an expired PIT context has existed on the node since the node started.
-A value of 0 indicates that it has not. |
+A value of 1 indicates that there has been an expired PIT context on the node since the node started.
+A value of 0 indicates there has not. |

 AsynchronousSearchInitializedRate |

-The number of asynchronous searches initialized in the last 1 minute. |
+The number of asynchronous searches initialized in the past 1 minute. |

 AsynchronousSearchRunningCurrent |